What is IIoT? Definition and Benefits of Industrial Internet of Things

 Improve Safety

-Many industries turn to IoT devices to improve efficiencies and safeties.
-Examples include being able to auto-adjust thermostat settings for optimal energy efficiency, accessing security cameras remotely when it provides notifications of an alert, or controlling door locks to ensure your facilities are secured when you are not in operation.
+Many industries turn to IoT devices to improve efficiencies and safety.
+Examples include being able to auto-adjust thermostat settings for optimal energy efficiency, accessing security cameras remotely when they provide alert notifications, or controlling door locks to ensure your facilities are secured when you are not in operation.

 71% of manufacturers used IoT devices in 2019, citing reasons such as keeping employees safe and healthy while also lowering operating costs.
 The most popular use of IoT within a manufacturing environment is through sensors.
 Sensors on manufacturing equipment can pinpoint failures and breakdowns (as mentioned in the previous section).
 But sensors can also serve further safety purposes:

-• Camera sensors: Computer vision can identify safety risks and trigger alerts of unsafe behavior and uncover areas to promote a safer working environment.
-Ensure employees are wearing proper safety equipment, abiding by zones, ensuring proper clean-up, and more.
+- Camera sensors: Computer vision can identify safety risks and trigger alerts of unsafe behavior and uncover areas to promote a safer working environment.
+Ensure employees wear proper safety equipment, abide by zones, ensure proper clean-up, and more.

-Whether wearable technologies or smart security devices, integrated safety systems are protecting workers in the event of a workplace accident in order to limit damages.
-Additional benefits include corrective actions that can be determined based on monitoring employee engagement with regard to proper workplace safety procedures.
+Whether wearable technologies or smart security devices, integrated safety systems protect workers and limit damages in the event of a workplace accident.
+Additional benefits include corrective actions that can be determined based on monitoring employee engagement regarding proper workplace safety procedures.

 To streamline operations on the shop floor, many businesses over the years have turned to solutions such as manufacturing execution systems (MES software), which enables complete shop-floor control and scheduling capabilities via monitoring and corrective action guidance for quality and performance continuous improvement.
 These solutions monitor industrial processes and assets by collecting data and ensuring traceability.